jdb8/twitter-video-dl-extension/README.md

 ## Why

 I couldn't find any existing extensions/user scripts that would allow me to download Twitter videos entirely client-side.
 Most existing services appear to use the Twitter API on the backend, and request your tweet remotely to grab the raw video files.
+This wasn't really suitable for downloading tweets from private accounts or when just generally wanting to avoid giving a random third-party info about what videos I'm viewing.

 This extension doesn't require a Twitter API key as it uses the data that your browser already downloaded in order to play the video, powered by the [wasm port of ffmpeg](https://github.com/ffmpegwasm/ffmpeg.wasm) to transcode in the background.
+Think of it as an alternate user-agent to let you watch videos in a potentially more accessible way without compromising your privacy.

+Native libraries such as `youtube-dl` (and `ffmpeg` as used here in wasm form) can achieve the same purpose, but don't offer the convenience of right-clicking a video in the browser to download.
+If you don't care about that convenience, you might want to check out those alternatives.

 ## Troubleshooting

-There are a bunch of bugs right now, so if you run into problems the following steps are suggested:
+There might be a bunch of bugs right now, so if you run into problems the following steps are suggested:

 * Try refreshing the page
 * If that doesn't work, try reloading the extension in `chrome://extensions`